Ludington Area Center for the Arts

 Music jam sessions are held over the lunch hour (11am-1pm) in the gallery at LACA.
 It is open to all area musicians on a drop-in basis.
 An Acoustic Jam is held Wednesday evenings (6pm-8pm), in the Gallery space and is also open to all interested musicians.

 The arts and crafts studio offers a bright and airy space in which to learn a new skill or improve on one and is the site for various workshops throughout the year.
-Figure Drawing and Open Studio sessions are held late mornings on alternate Thursdays.
+Open Drawing Studio is available during regular open office hours.
 A jewelry/metal clay studio opened in Spring 2019 and a Pottery Studio was completed in the fall of 2019.
 Both studios were made possible through support of donors.
 Various workshops are scheduled in both of these new studios.
 Other workshops are scheduled in the Main Gallery.
-For a schedule of current workshops, click here.

 For kids, Workshop Wednesdays is a series of fun arts and crafts classes for ages 9 and up offered during the school year.
 The free program is held after school on Wednesdays; sponsors and donations are appreciated.

 Arts & Crafts Fairs

 The Ludington Area Center for the Arts manages the West Shore Art Fair held in Ludington's Rotary Park.
-The fair which is held annually on the first full weekend in July, will be Saturday, July 4 and Sunday, July 5 in 2020.
-2020 will mark the 52nd anniversary of the prestigious fine art fair.
+The fair which is held annually on the first full weekend in July, canceled in 2020.
 The fair is a juried fine arts and crafts event...which means a more stringent criteria is used and only the highest-quality artists are admitted.
 Juried artists are chosen to display paintings, photography, jewelry, clay, glass, fiber and wood, and many other varieties of fine art.
 Each year, there are over 100 artists accepted to participate in the show.
 In addition to the artists, the fair features live musical performances, food stations and a children's area where children can purchase art donated by participating artists for just $5.